Robbery Homicide of a Tampa Florida Convenience Store Owner

 [08:00] — Neighborhood exhibited high-crime posture with bars on windows

-[09:20] — Store needed security bars on openings, and windows blocked with signs
+[09:20] — Store needed security bars on windows with blocked with signs

 [11:20] — Do bullet-resistant barriers prevent violence like robbery homicide?

-[17:15] — Convenience store chains use time-delay drop-safes to support cash control
+[17:15] — Convenience store chains use time-delay drop-safes for cash control

 [18:15] — Hard to get store operators not to resist during robbery homicide threat